yyyylllj/l2/README.md

 Then you should use the line 90-102 in file "Net on MNIST.py".

-At line 90, input path which you save "noise" on.
+At line 90, may be you nedd to input path which you save "noise" on.